-Developers plan to bring large employers and housing developments to the county, which will change the area considerably.
-But in the meantime, there are some inconveniences: the nearest hotel is 26 miles away, there is no gas station in town, and the nearest hospital is about 20 miles northwest of the campus, although local emergency medical services are available for serious incidents.
-Southwest Florida International Airport in Fort Myers is approximately an hour away.
+However, there are some inconveniences: the nearest hotel is 26 miles away, and the nearest hospital is about 20 miles northwest of the campus, although local emergency medical services are available for serious incidents.
+Southwest Florida International Airport in Fort Myers is approximately 45 minutes away.
 Off-campus employment is limited, but growing with the newly-opened medical manufacturing plant of Arthex, Inc, that employs more than 1,000 people.

 Much of the student body is engaged in some form of service work.
 The nearby Hispanic farming community of Immokalee is one of the poorest regions in the country and affords students numerous opportunities for service, including a food and clothing bank, soup kitchen, Christmas toy and shoe collection, Habitat for Humanity, and youth ministry.

 The Bottom Line

 Now responsible for fulfilling a somewhat more practical vision in a tough economy, President Towey says the University has survived “the pains of childbirth,” and it has emerged a quite attractive university for students.
 Planning to grow to 1,500 to 2,000 students in its first phase, the University today enjoys a close-knit community in a small campus town, where it is common to run into professors at the Smoothie shop or the supermarket.
 The European-style town with education, faith, and art at its center is something of an oasis.

 When you take into account the unswerving promotion of Catholic values, the strong core curriculum, and the presence of an impressive and faithful faculty, Ave Maria stands as an exciting new option available to American Catholics today.